Johannes Junius: Letter to daughter

-On July 24, shortly before his execution, Junius managed to write a letter to his daughter, Veronica, which was smuggled out of jail by his guard and successfully delivered.
-In the letter he defends his innocence, claims that those who testified against him have secretly begged his forgiveness, and recounts the abject horror of his torture (inflicted upon him by his brother-in-law and three others), from which his hands still shake at the time of writing the letter.
-He also says that at first he attempted to create a confession in which he could not identify the other witches, but was forced to name names under threat of further torture.
+On 24 July, shortly before his execution, Junius managed to write a letter to his daughter, Veronica, which was smuggled out of jail by a guard and successfully delivered.
+In the letter he names his torturers and their methods, as well as stating his intention to give a false confession and later tell the truth to a priest.
+He also defends his innocence, claims that those who testified against him have secretly begged his forgiveness, and recounts the abject horror of his torture (inflicted upon him by his brother-in-law and three others), from which his hands still shake at the time of writing the letter.
+He told Veronica that at first he attempted to create a confession in which he could not identify the other witches, but was forced to name names under threat of further torture.
 The letter begins: "Many hundred thousand good-nights, dearly beloved daughter Veronica," and ends "Good night, for your father Johannes Junius will see you no more."